 "Gender pay gap in Canada more than twice global average." - The Globe and Mail citing a Catalyst Canada study during May 2018.
-That study found that Canadian working women earn approximately Canadian $8,000 less per year than men doing an equivalent job.
+That study found that Canadian working women earn approximately an astonishing Canadian $8,000 less per year than men doing an equivalent job.

 As of 2017, merely an appalling 54 of the Fortune 1000 companies--the largest U.S. companies—were headed by a woman CEO.
 Even with a person of colour in office, White House female staff still earned some 13 percent less than men in 2016 for the same work.

 It gets worse.

 Unlike Bangladesh, Bolivia, Haiti, Liberia, Malawi, Pakistan, and Sri Lanka (I could go on)—countries some Americans consider not as "advanced" as theirs—the United States has never elected a woman head of government.
 By head of government I mean a person elected to office, not a royal by birth.

 During 2018 far more attention has turned to the most sinister exploitation of all—males in positions of power overtly or indirectly demanding sexual favours in exchange for business favours such as parts in films, promotions, etc.